t-houssian/fillpdf/README.md

 # Future Work
 * Update placing functions to be able to fill as well
 * alter or view pdf versions

+# How To Contribute
+- Fork the project
+- Add your changes
+- Open a pull request
+- Once pull request is approved I'll merge in the code and push new version to pypi

+- If you want to be a maintainer contact me